 McKinney is currently a sophomore at The University of Texas at Austin majoring in Plan II Honors.
 She focuses her degree around English Literature, Italian Language, and Art History.

 Mears oversees a collection of artwork from the Americas, Asia and Europe.
 He works with staff in all departments to provide patrons access to the art collection and serves as a liaison to faculty and students in the University’s Department of Art and Art History.

-Jane Robbins Mize, Public Affairs Intern
+Jane Robbins Mize, former Public Affairs Intern

 Mize studies English and Latin at The University of Texas at Austin.
 She also works in the Rare Books Collection at the Benson Latin American Collection and as Deputy Editor of Foxing Quarterly.

 Io Montecillo, Former Public Affairs Intern (2011-2012)